taohujy/AESBT/README.md

 After expert pretraining, each training sample is softly assigned to experts based on the partial likelihood under each expert's risk function.

 ### 4. Hybrid Gating Network
-An MLP that takes a patient's standardized age concatenated with SVM posterior probabilities over the `K` classes, and outputs softmax weights over the `K` experts.
+An MLP that takes a patient's standardized age concatenated with SVM posterior probabilities over the classes, and outputs softmax weights over the experts.

 ## Installation